 Rationale.
 The minor provides a solid preparation for graduate work in the field of criminal justice, public administration, policy making in civil service and the social sciences in general.
 As can be seen from the corrections courses offered, the program provides a solid understanding of theory and research related to corrections as well as criminal justice.
 The curriculum emphasizes the development of analytical and research skills that prepare students to effectively meet everyday challenges in the criminal justice system and in corrections.
 Coursework is designed to integrate theory with practice, while using critical approaches to discuss competing strategies in correction practice.

 Credits required.
 18

 Minor coordinator.
-Students who wish to pursue a minor in corrections should consult as early as possible to plan their course of study with Professor Lior Gideon, Department of Law, Police Science and Criminal Justice Administration (212.237.8991, email@example.com).
+Students who wish to pursue a minor in corrections should consult with Professor Lior Gideon, Department of Law, Police Science and Criminal Justice Administration (212.237.8991, email@example.com) as soon as possible to plan their course of study.

-In order to make the best out of the minor, while complying with its above stated mission, it is suggested that students seeking to minor in Corrections take the courses listed below in the order they are listed.
+In order to make the best out of the minor while complying with its above stated mission, it is suggested that students seeking to minor in Corrections take the courses below in the order in which they are listed.
 Each course is 3 credits.